Reefer Repair Chicagoland

 A closeout that only says work was completed does little for the next operating decision.
 This block supports a fleet-ready record that captures model identity, trigger pattern, service lane, and residual risk boundaries so future PM planning starts from usable operational evidence.

-Thermo King Advancer A-Series Service Questions for Chicago and Illinois Fleet Operations
+Practical Thermo King Advancer Service Questions for Fleet Operations

 Thermo King Precedent Repair — S-600, S-700, C-600 and Multi-Temp Service